 - “A customer called me and I had to take the phone call” – My suggestion for that would be: “You could have either tell your customer that you were out the door and you were going to call him at a later time, or you could have taken the call from the car.”
 His answers to that would be: “I have been trying to contact him/her for weeks.
 I had to take the call.”

 - “Traffic was bad.”
-Traffic in Michigan is always bad, especially during wintertime and in summertime with road construction everywhere.
+Traffic in our state is always bad, especially during wintertime and in summertime with road construction everywhere.
 Leave earlier and plan accordingly.
 It’s not like you just moved to this state.
 You were born and raised here.
 You never moved out of the state.

 - “I didn’t have time to work on the bid until the day before and I was still working on it a couple of hours before closing date.”
 You knew about the bid for months.
 Plan better next time.